buildpacks/spec/buildpack.md

 #### Bills-of-Materials

-Buildpacks MAY write standardized Bill of Materials (sBOM) files with extension `<ext>`, where `<ext>` MUST denote an sBOM media type based on Internet Assigned Numbers Authority (IANA) [assigned media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
+Buildpacks MAY write standardized Bill of Materials (BOM) files with extension `<ext>`, where `<ext>` MUST denote an BOM media type based on Internet Assigned Numbers Authority (IANA) [assigned media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The currently supported media types and their expected file extensions are as follows:

- | sBOM Media Type                  | File Extension
+ | BOM Media Type                  | File Extension
  |----------------------------------|----------------------------------------------
  | `application/vnd.cyclonedx+json` | `cdx.json`
  | `application/spdx+json`          | `spdx.json`
  | `application/vnd.syft+json`      | `syft.json`

-When the build is complete, an sBOM describing the app image MAY be generated for auditing purposes.
+When the build is complete, an BOM describing the app image MAY be generated for auditing purposes.
 If generated, this BOM MUST contain all `<layer>.bom.<ext>` files for each `launch = true` layer at the end of each `/bin/build` execution, as well as `launch.bom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).

-When the build is complete, a **build sBOM** describing the build container MAY be generated for auditing purposes.
+When the build is complete, a **build BOM** describing the build container MAY be generated for auditing purposes.
 If generated, this BOM MUST contain all `<layer>.bom.<ext>` files for each `launch = false` layer at the end of each `/bin/build` execution, as well as `build.bom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).

 #### Layers